nikolaydubina/go-featureprocessing/README.md

 ### Benchmarks

-For typical use, with this struct encoder you can get <100ns processing time.
+For typical use, with this struct encoder you can get <100ns processing time for a single sample.
 How fast you need to get?
 Here are some numbers:

 ```
                        0 - C++ FlatBuffers decode